CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-profiles.md

 // change this into your access token
 $api = new CopernicaRestAPI("your-access-token", 2);

-// declare the id of the database that you want to edit
-$id = 1;

 // body data to pass to the call (new profile data)
 $data = array(
     'firstname' =>  'John',